RobinBoers/chop/README.md

 - `pages`: a variable that contains a list of pages.
 A page is an object that contains the frontmatter from the corresponding content file and the special variables listed above.

+## Static files

+All files placed in the static directory inside an output subdirectory will be copied over to the corresponding subdirectory in the `dist` directory.

 ## Renderers

 Depending on the extension of the template, your content will be translated either to HTML (`.html` or `.xml`), gemtext (`.gmi`) or kept as-is (`.txt`, `.md`, and everything else).